202404-Y-ZA-FSW/python-basics-lab-NtokozoMitchell/README.md

 - After each guess, the program will inform you if your guess is too high, too low, or correct.
 - The game will continue until you guess the correct number.
 - Once the correct number is guessed, the program will display the total number of attempts it took you to guess correctly.
+- also cattered for a random number not to be repeated .